What are spider veins?

 Candela GentleYAG Laser For Spider Vein Removal

 Mediviron UOA Clinic offers the Candela GentleYAG laser which treats all skin types, including tanned skin, offering unmatched treatment capabilities in spider vein removal.
 Older generation of lasers or Intense Pulsed Light (IPL) is not safe for dark skin as it can cause burns or scarring.
-The Candela GentleYAG laser is also capable of permanent hair reduction, skin tightening, and non-surgical body, face and breast lifting.
+The Candela GentleYAG laser is also capable of long lasting hair reduction, skin tightening, and non-surgical body, face and breast lifting.
 The GentleYAG's wavelength, variable pulse durations and patented cryogen cooling system (DCD) ensure maximum patient comfort and safety.

 How Does The Laser Treatment Work?